kubernetes/website/docs/admin/etcd.md

 script, working as following:

 1. Detect which version of etcd we were previously running.
-   For that purpose, we have added a dedicated (metadata) file that will be holding that information and will be stored in etcd-data-specific directory (next to real etcd data).
+   For that purpose, we have added a dedicated file (`version.txt`) that holds that information and is stored in the etcd-data-specific directory (next to the etcd data).
 If the file doesn’t exist, we default it to 2.2.1 version.
 1. If we are in 2.2.1 version and are supposed to upgrade, backup data.